-Tires on the front and rear axles of vehicles operate at different loads and perform different steering, driving and braking functions.
-For these reasons, they wear at unequal rates, and tend to develop irregular wear patterns.
 These effects can be reduced by timely rotation of tires.
-The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all season type tires.
-Rotation will increase tread life, help to maintain mud, snow and wet traction levels, and contribute to a smooth, quiet ride.
+The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all season type 5 tires.
+Rotation will increase tread life, help to maintain mud, snow, and wet traction levels, and contribute to a smooth, quiet ride.

-Rotate your tires at intervals shown on the maintenance schedules.
+Follow the recommended tire rotation frequency for your type of driving found in the "Maintenance Schedules" Section of this manual.
 More frequent rotation is permissible if desired.
-The reasons for any rapid or unusual wear should be corrected before rotating.
+The reasons for any rapid or unusual wear should be corrected prior to rotation being performed.